dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 As you can see, there are some missed detections of the microalgae cells.
 But, considering this is our first try, and we only trained for 10 epochs (which took less than 30 seconds to complete), this is an astonishing feat!
-Additionally, in this post, I've only used 17 labeled images to train the model.
+Additionally, I've only used 17 labeled images to train the model.

-In this post I've demonstrated that we can train a sophisticated object detection model with only a few images in a very short time.
+In this post, I've demonstrated that we can train a sophisticated object detection model with only a few images in a very short time.
-These outstanding feat is possible thanks to the Fastai library that incorporated all the best practices in training deep learning models.
+This outstanding feat is possible thanks to the Fastai library which incorporated all the best practices in training deep learning models.

 At this point, we have not even tuned any hyperparameters (other than learning rate) to optimize performance.
 Most hyperparameters are default values in Fastai that worked extremely well out-of-the-box with this dataset and model.

-To improve performance, you may want to experiment by labeling more data, and adjusting a few other hyperparameters such as image size, batch size, training epochs, ratio of training/validation split, different model types and backbones.
+To improve performance, you may want to experiment by labeling more data and adjusting a few other hyperparameters such as image size, batch size, training epochs, the ratio of training/validation split, different model types, and backbones.

 ### 📖 Wrapping Up
 Congratulations on making it through this post!
 It wasn't that hard right?
-Hopefully this post also boosted your confidence that object detection is not as hard as it used to be.
+Hopefully, this post also boosted your confidence that object detection is not as hard as it used to be.
-With many high level open-source package like IceVision and Fastai, anyone with a computer and a little patience can break into object detection.
+With many high-level open-source packages like IceVision and Fastai, anyone with a computer and a little patience can break into object detection.

-In this post I've shown you how you can construct a model that detects microalgae cells.
+In this post, I've shown you how you can construct a model that detects microalgae cells.
-In reality, the same steps can be used to detect any other cells, or any other objects for that matter.
+In reality, the same steps can be used to detect any other cells or any other objects for that matter.
 Realizing this is an extremely powerful paradigm shift for me.
 Think about all the problems we can solve by accurately detecting specific objects.
-Detecting intruders, detecting dangerous object such as a gun, detecting defect on a production line, detecting smoke/fire, detecting skin cancer, detecting plant disease, and so much more.
+Detecting intruders, detecting dangerous objects such as a gun, detecting defects on a production line, detecting smoke/fire, detecting skin cancer, detecting plant disease, and so much more.
-Your creativity and imagination is the limit.
+Your creativity and imagination are the limits.
 The world is your oyster.
 Now go out there and use this newly found superpower to make a difference.